inkosii/inkosii/README.md

 ## 😊 About Me

-I’m a passionate **Java developer** with a strong foundation built through a **BSc in Applied Mathematics and Computer Science**.
+I’m a passionate **Java developer** with a solid academic foundation through a
+**BSc in Applied Mathematics and Computer Science**.

-My academic background trained me to think logically, solve complex problems, and approach software development with mathematical precision and creativity.
+My degree shaped the way I think — logically, analytically, and creatively — allowing me to approach software development with mathematical precision.

-Java is more than just my main language, **it’s my craft**, the tool I enjoy using to build scalable systems, backend APIs, simulations, and real-world solutions.
+Java is more than just a programming language to me;
+**it’s the craft I use to build scalable systems, backend logic, and real-world solutions.**
-I also explore Python, data engineering, visualization, and deployment tools to bring full ideas to life.
+I also use Python for data analysis, forecasting, visualization, and rapid app building.

 ---